amin-norollah/RTHS/README.md

 Description
 ------------

-We proposed a novel multi-dimensional sorting algorithm and its related FPGA-based architecture to greatly reduce the required resources, increase memory efficiency and have little negative impact on execution-time in the FPGA chip, while the number of input records increased.
-These features make our solution a worthy replacement to other sorting techniques.
+We have developed a groundbreaking multi-dimensional sorting algorithm and accompanying FPGA-based architecture that significantly reduces the required resources and increases memory efficiency.
+This method has minimal negative impact on execution time in the FPGA chip, even as the number of input records increases.
+As such, our solution presents a viable alternative to other sorting techniques.

-The proposed method can also be used for two other applications:
-1) To implement Min/Max queues to find minimum and maximum records quickly,
-2) to find the largest/smallest records in the stream Processing of the big data.
-In the latter case, we have access to the largest and the smallest records at any time through the sorting process.
+In addition to its primary use case, our proposed method can also be applied in two other areas.
+Firstly, it can be utilized to implement Min/Max queues, allowing for the quick identification of minimum and maximum records.
+Secondly, it can be used to find the largest and smallest records in big data stream processing.
+Through the sorting process, our method provides continuous access to the largest and smallest records at any given time.

+The RTHS hardware sorter utilizes a multidimensional sorting algorithm that combines parallel and pipeline processing to achieve optimal performance and low execution time.
+To begin the sorting process, the input records are grouped based on their values in different dimensions.
+These groups are then sorted in parallel, and their results are merged to produce the final sorted output.
+Furthermore, the RTHS design incorporates several optimizations to enhance performance, such as using hardware-friendly data structures and implementing a dynamic allocation scheme for intermediate storage.
+These optimizations result in a highly efficient and cost-effective hardware sorter that is ideal for real-time applications.

-The hardware description of sorter that is provided in this project is a simple version of the RTHS design, that can sort 16 input records (4 x 4 matrix records).
-These project have been published for academic use only.
+This project provides a simplified hardware description of the sorter, based on the RTHS design.
+It is capable of sorting up to 16 input records, organized in a 4 x 4 matrix. **Please note that this project is intended for academic use only.**

 **If you use RTHS design in your research, we would appreciate the following citation in any publications to which it has contributed:**